pra-navi/tp/docs/UserGuide.md

 <h4>Examples:</h4>

 - `help`
   - Opens a window with a link to our user guide.
-You can copy the URL into a browser, or click on the "Open in browser" button to access the user guide directly.
+You can copy the URL into a browser, or click on the "Open in browser" button to access the user guide directly. <br><br>

   ![help message](images/output/help_success.png)